holoviz/holoviz/README.rst

 -----------------------------------------------------------------

 - Any Linux, Mac OS X, or Windows computer with a web browser should work.
 We recommend Chrome, but typically also test Firefox and Safari.
+- 16GB of RAM is required for some of the examples, but most will run fine in 4GB.
 - Clone this repository, e.g. using ``git clone https://github.com/ioam/jupytercon2017-holoviews-tutorial.git``
 - Open a terminal window inside the repository.

-You should plan to do a "git pull" on your clone of this repository sometime after Friday, July 7, in case we need to make any fixes or improvements in the meantime.
+You should plan to do a "git pull" on your clone of this repository sometime in the 48 hours before the tutorial, in case we need to make any fixes or improvements in the meantime.